krkn-chaos/krkn/CONTRIBUTING.md

 **Anyone who participates in the project is a contributor.** There is no application required — opening an issue, submitting a PR, reviewing someone else's work, improving documentation, or helping others in Slack all count.

 To get started:
-1. Find something to work on in the [open issues](https://github.com/krkn-chaos/krkn/issues?q=is%3Aissue+state%3Aopen+label%3A%22good+first+issue%22), or open one of your own.
+1. Find something to work on in the [open issues](https://github.com/krkn-chaos/krkn/issues?q=is%3Aissue+state%3Aopen+label%3A%22good+first+issue%22), or open one of your own and start working on a PR once the issue has been assigned to you!
 2. Join the [#krkn channel on Kubernetes Slack](https://kubernetes.slack.com/archives/C05SFMHRWK1) to introduce yourself and ask questions.

 ### Member